andyeske/How-to-CAD-Inventor/README.md

 * Learning how to make an exploded view of an assembly.
 * Learning how to create an engineering drawing of a part and assembly (including exploded views).

-**Session Activity:** Using the tools learned on Session 5, we’ll design a variety of items, including:
+**Session Activity:** Using the tools learned on Session 5, we’ll design a set of objects, namely:
 * A standard [2x4 LEGO Brick](https://p.turbosquid.com/ts-thumb/I9/hYi8QZ/QyaXDmfH/lego_brick_2x4_earth_green_thumbnail_0000/jpg/1558617193/1920x1080/fit_q87/7a98b66fde1c475f97f5367029078a34496d722e/lego_brick_2x4_earth_green_thumbnail_0000.jpg) (as well as numerous others)!
 * A simple [LEGO Tower Bridge](https://i.ytimg.com/vi/6iJMdX7n_7I/maxresdefault.jpg) assembly.
 * An engineering drawing of one of the LEGO bricks.